- Oil paint on paper mounted on board

-Carlo Pellegrini, the well-known portrait caricaturist, was born in Capua in 1838 and died in London in 1889.
-While still a youth he was a leader of fashion in Naples and was courted and flattered by Neapolitan society, which he in turn caricatured good humouredly in thumbnail sketches.
-He settled in England in 1864 and turned his talent for caricature to good account as a contributor to 'Vanity Fair'.
-His caricatures of politicians and men of the day, drawn almost entirely from memory, were extremely popular and initiated a new style of humorous portrait caricature.
-Degas appears to have had these types of caricature in mind, especially in the tall format, when making this portrait.
+Carlo Pellegrini, the well-known portrait caricaturist, was born in Capua in 1839 and died in London in 1889.
+While still a youth he was a leader of fashion in Naples and was courted and flattered by Neapolitan society, which he in turn caricatured good-humouredly in thumbnail sketches.
+He settled in England in 1864 and turned his talent for caricature to good account as a contributor to Vanity Fair.
+His first published English drawing, a portrait of Disraeli, appeared in the issue of 30 January 1869 and bore the signature 'Singe' which he discarded soon afterwards for that of 'Ape'.
+His caricatures of politicians and men of the day, drawn almost entirely from memory, were extremely popular and initiated a new style of humorous portrait caricature which was followed by other contributors to Vanity Fair such as Leslie Ward (known as 'Spy').